 An Agent’s level of skill can vary drastically by price range.
 An Agent who specifically works in the luxury market most likely isn’t a good fit to help someone in the entry-level price range.
 They may not know how to structure offers based on the current competitiveness of that specific market.
 On the same note, a Realtor with all of their experience in the entry-level market could be totally flabbergasted working in the luxury market.

 An experienced and educated agent will use their resources to create an offer to catch the attention of the seller and be within the buyer's level of comfort.
 The agent writing your offer can impact whether or not your offer gets accepted.
 If your agent is knowledgeable about the market within your areas of interest and price range, they will know how to properly structure the offer to have the greatest level of impact when received by the seller.

 In any market, some locations will be more aggressive than others.
 Meaning if a house comes on the market in that area, you may only have one day to submit an offer.
 The same price range in another area not as competitive may not require as aggressive of an offer.
 In fact, you may be the only one making an offer on the house at all.
 Knowing local market demands is a key trait of a great buyer’s agent.

-A great buyer's agent will walk you through a series of questions and listens intently to your unique situation.
+A great Buyer's Agent will walk you through a series of questions and listen intently to your unique situation.
 They’re going to see which parts of the buying process you are familiar with and which parts you may need some education on.